Naturally friendly and inquisitive, the gentle disposition of northern bottlenose whales has been mercilessly exploited by man.

 Putting their diving skills to the test, the favourite food of northern bottlenose whales is deep-water squid.
 To retrieve their tasty repasts, these whales can dive to over 1,400m deep and stay submerged for up to a dizzying 2 hours.
 Most of the time though, a typical dive is much less strenuous and lasts less than 10 minutes.
 Fish such as herring, prawns, sea cucumbers and starfish may also form part of their diet.

 Where do northern bottlenose whales live?

 Not thought to be particularly migratory, northern bottlenose whales are found in the cooler waters of the North Atlantic Ocean: from New England all the way to southern Greenland in the west, and from the Strait of Gibraltar right up to Svalbard in the east.
 Not unusual for some populations to take up residence in a certain area, some groups of northern bottlenose whales have been researched in more detail, for example those in the 'Gully' canyon off Nova Scotia.

 A painfully familiar rhetoric, commercial whaling drastically reduced the numbers of northern bottlenose whales.
-These days, although they are no longer targeted on as large a scale, they are still killed in drive-hunts in the Faroe Islands.
-Liked other beaked whales, they are thought to be negatively affected by loud anthropogenic noise, and it’s not clear whether increased strandings in recent years are related to population increases or anthropogenic factors.
+These days, although they are no longer targeted on a large scale, they are still killed in the Faroe Islands when they are butchered for their meat when they strand, usually in August or September on Suðuroy, the southernmost island.
+Like other beaked whales, they are thought to be negatively affected by loud anthropogenic noise, and it’s not clear whether increased strandings in recent years are related to population increases or anthropogenic factors.
 As well as this, they are constantly at risk of ingesting plastics and from interactions with fisheries.

 Northern bottlenose whales need your help